Dizzy Mizz Lizzy: Dizzy Mizz Lizzy (1994–1996)

 Interviews paint a picture of rather well-behaved musicians; they kept living with their parents until their debut album and the ensuing tour had earned them enough money to each buy their own homes in Copenhagen.
 The closest they ever came to rock star misbehavior was a backstage food fight in Aalborg with Inside the Whale, and trashing a disappointing hotel room in Germany at a time they felt depressed and homesick.
 The band members rehearsed 3–4 times a week but also received choreography lessons since at that time they considered themselves "an incredibly boring band to watch" in terms of their performance.

 They were the support act of the Spin Doctors on their October/November 1994 tour through Denmark, Sweden, Norway, Germany, the Netherlands, Belgium, Austria, and Switzerland. before they flew to Japan to play three sold-out shows in the cities Sapporo, Osaka and Tokyo.
 The performance in Osaka on 16 July 1995 was recorded and released as the Japan-only CD One Guitar, One Bass and a Drummer, That's Really All It Takes — Live in Japan, which was later included in the Dizzcography box set.
 Dizzy Mizz Lizzy performed for four consecutive years at the Roskilde Festival, from 1993 through to 1996.
 The 1994 performance was on frontman Christensen's 20th birthday, when sales of their debut album had just crossed the 50,000 mark.
 In 2003, Christensen considered that particular performance a special highlight in his career.
 Dizzy Mizz Lizzy won the 1995 Danish Grammys for "Danish group of the year", "Danish newcomer of the year", "Danish rock album of the year", and the "People's choice award" which included a fee of 25,000 kr (about € 3,350, or US$ 3,800) to help cover travel expenses.
 In the time leading up to the release of the band's sophomore album, it was speculated the band would be changing their name to "Dizzy".
-Although this abbreviation is in widespread colloquial use among both band members and fans, the band never considered to use it as an official name.
+Although this abbreviation is in widespread colloquial use among both band members and fans, the band never considered using it as an official name.